Mbed-TLS/mbedtls/README.md

 * Support for external keys to be stored and manipulated exclusively in a separate cryptoprocessor.
 * A configuration mechanism to compile only the algorithms you need for your application.
 * A wider set of cryptographic algorithms.

+## License

+Unless specifically indicated otherwise in a file, Mbed TLS files are provided under the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.
+See the [LICENSE](LICENSE) file for the full text of this license.
+Contributors must accept that their contributions are made under both the Apache-2.0 AND [GPL-2.0-or-later](https://spdx.org/licenses/GPL-2.0-or-later.html) licenses.
+This enables LTS (Long Term Support) branches of the software to be provided under either the Apache-2.0 OR GPL-2.0-or-later licenses.

+## Contributing

+We gratefully accept bug reports and contributions from the community.
+Please see the [contributing guidelines](CONTRIBUTING.md) for details on how to do this.

 ## Feedback welcome